irenical/jindy/README.md

         }
     }
 ```
+For dynamic behaviour to kick in, you must use a binding that actually implements it (ex: consul, zookeeper, etcd, ...), as of today jindy-apacheconfig-impl does not.

+### Configuration Sources
+Depending on the binding you chose, the supported configuration sources might vary.
+The Consul-backed implementation provided by the Jindy project will behave as Netflix's Archaius, trying to read configuration properties from Consul key-value API, the file located at the property archaius.configurationSource.additionalUrls (passed to the JVM with -D), the config.properties file and the system's properties in that order.
+In this implementation, changes in Consul will instantly trigger any relevant listener registered with Jindy.

 ### Limitations
 You cannot have multiple implementations/bindings at the same time.
 In order to avoid this, your libraries should only depend on the jindy-api, leaving the implementation choice to the final application (war, executable jar, application container, etc... ).